 Most rideshare drivers will drive for both Lyft and Uber, so eventually you’ll need to understand the ins and outs of both apps.
 Generally speaking, I think that that the Uber driver app is better than the Lyft driver app because it allows you to do everything driver-related all inside in the app.
 The Lyft driver app doesn’t allow you to view and manage nearly as much information as the Uber driver app.

-Here are two main differences between the Uber and Lyft driver apps that make a big difference
+Main differences between the Uber and Lyft driver apps

 - You can message Uber inside the Uber driver app and manage all of your support messages from the app.
 You can’t do that with the Lyft app.

-- The Uber driver app shows your ride earnings in complete detail, and allows you to report issues with individual rides directly inside the app.
-You can’t do that with Lyft.
+- The Uber driver app shows your ride earnings in more complete detail

 - The Uber driver app displays much more detailed surge information that shows the exact surge rate.
 Lyft only shows general color-coded squares that don’t tell you exactly how much the surge will be.

 In the end, both Lyft and Uber offer some kind of online way to do just about everything that you could ever need to do.
 But with Uber, if online help fails you, there are in-person offices to visit.
-Lyft doesn’t offer those, and it can be a major source of frustration if you’re having trouble getting started or if you’ve been deactivated.
+Lyft doesn’t offer those in many cities, and it can be a major source of frustration if you’re having trouble getting started or if you’ve been deactivated.